Jack1q/Trumbull-Snow-Bot/README.md

 # Trumbull-Snow-Bot
-Scrapes Snow Day Calculator and tweets if cancellation likelihood is 50% or greater in Trumbull, CT by Jack Donofrio
+Scrapes Snow Day Calculator and tweets if cancellation likelihood is 50% or greater in Trumbull, CT <br>by Jack Donofrio</br>